 If they do, read on to learn how you can work with your payment processor to correct or mitigate them to qualify for better rates than you might be paying now:

-ReliantPay is a registered ISO of Wells Fargo Bank, N.A., Concord, CA
+ReliantPay is a registered Independent Sales Organization of Wells Fargo Bank, N.A., Concord, CA

 American Express requires separate approval.